Professor of Geochemistry and Global Environmental Science

 Professor Adkins focuses on geochemical investigations of past climates using corals, sediments and their interstitial waters; Rate of deep ocean circulation and its relation to mechanisms of rapid climate changes; Metals as tracers of environmental processes; Radiocarbon and U-series chronology.
 Chemical oceanography.

-Professor of Cosmochemistry and Planetary Sciences and Professor of Chemistry; Master of Student Houses
+Professor of Cosmochemistry and Planetary Sciences and Professor of Chemistry

 Geoffrey Blake applies innovative spectroscopic tools to investigate the chemical and physical processes that operate in natural environments.